v13.12.0

 Example C: Function Mocks

 With a function mock you can do pretty much anything you could do with a normal backend handler.
+For example, you can handle complex logic, URL parsing, saving to a database, etc.

 import { IncomingMessage, OutgoingMessage } from 'node:http'